 Managing Your Exposure

-Certain sectors would certainly be hit harder than others when the market is turning south, such as companies competing in the consumer discretionary spending sector, such as travel, entertainment, and retail businesses.
+Certain sectors would certainly be hit harder than others when the market is turning south, such as companies competing in the consumer discretionary spending sector, including travel, entertainment, and retail businesses.

 You may choose to reduce your exposure to these stocks, since the first step towards making profits is to minimise your losses.
 Otherwise, you’ll be handicapping yourself and have a harder time recovering.